martinber/sdl_fungeoid/README.md

 Fungeoid (Befunge-like) game for GNU/Linux and Android

-Made because I wanted to learn C and SDL, I also had to write a bit of Android code to make a file chooser dialog.
+Made it because I wanted to learn C and SDL.
+I also had to write a bit of platform-dependent code to create the file chooser dialogs: for Android I made a simple Activity using Java and for GNU/Linux I'm using a GTK3 file chooser dialog.

 ![Screenshot](./docs/screenshot.png)